LaudateCorpus1/zdr/README.md

 - __daylight savings time?:__ Determine if we should compensate for daylight savings time.
 If this flag is set incorrectly, all calculations will be off by one.
 Value should be `yes` or `no`.
 For an example converter, check out https://www.timeanddate.com/worldclock/converter.html?iso=20180116T140000&p1=179&p2=1440
 - __readonly:__ Determines if the script will actually assign tickets or not.

+## Debugging

+After you run the function, click View > Logs or View > Execution Transcript.
+The Execution Transcript also includes the duration for function run times, which can be helpful since Google limits the total script duration.

 ## References
 - Google Apps Sheets API: https://developers.google.com/apps-script/reference/spreadsheet/
 - Triggers https://developers.google.com/apps-script/guides/triggers/